gscsdlz/IM/README.md

 # IM
-This is a instant message program with linux-c/c++ socket This IM program don not have a beautiful UI, just use the Terminal.(..◜ᴗ◝..)
+This is a instant message program with linux-c/c++ socket.
+This IM program don not have a beautiful UI, just use the Terminal.(..◜ᴗ◝..).

-Include server.c and client.c file
+Include server.cpp and client.cpp file.

 # Development Environment: Ubuntu 16.04
-In the next version, Maybe I will write a client.c based on the Windows platform
+In the next version, Maybe I will write a client based on the Windows platform

 # IDE: Code::Blocks 16.01